Pietro Longhi: Masks

 In numerous paintings, Longhi depicts masked figures engaging in various acts from gambling to flirting.
-For example, in the foreground of Longhi's painting The Meeting of the Procuratore and His Wife is a woman being greeted by a man that is presumed to be her husband.
-The setting is of a type of gathering place usually for masked people to engage in private matters such as romantic encounters.
-The woman and her husband are unmasked, but at the left, a seated woman is unmasking herself to address a masked man leaning over her shoulder.
+For example, in the foreground of Longhi's painting The Meeting of the Procuratore and His Wife is a woman being greeted by a man who is presumed to be her husband.
+The setting is a type of gathering place, usually for masked people to engage in private matters such as romantic encounters.
+The woman and her husband are unmasked, but on the left, a seated woman is unmasking herself to address a masked man leaning over her shoulder.
 This act may suggest that the woman's Moretta mask, which lacks an opening for the mouth, requires her to unmask herself in order to speak; another interpretation is that the woman is interested enough in the masked man to remove her mask in order to reveal her true identity to him.